PlutonusHD/Trio/README.md

 ## About
 Trio is a powerful Discord bot built on the [Discord.js](https://discord.js.org/) module.
 Trio has some pretty awesome features too:

-- Well, none yet!
+- A help command!
+- Eh, that's about it so far...

 ## Usage
-Trio is already a hosted bot, so you can add it to your Discord server with [this link](#), but if you want to fully cutomize it to your liking, you can download this project!
+Trio is already a hosted bot, so you can add it to your Discord server with [this link](https://discordapp.com/oauth2/authorize?client_id=459570886119391242&scope=bot&permissions=404024407), but if you want to fully cutomize it to your liking, you can download this project!

 **Node.js 8.0.0 or newer is required if you want to host this yourself!**